 The takeaway is, the “best time to make cold calls” doesn’t exist.
 But it’s a different story for warm calls.
 If you’ve done your homework and identified a potential good fit, knowing when to pick up the phone can mean the difference between getting the prospect's voicemail -- and getting a meeting.

-A study conducted by LeadResponseManagement.org revealed Wednesdays and Thursdays are the best days of the week to call prospects.
+A 2017 study by CallHippo found that Wednesday and Thursday remain the best days of the week to call prospects.

 This finding isn’t completely surprising.
 After all, people are usually gearing up for the weekend on Friday and aren’t interested in starting a relationship with a salesperson.